 Generic Name: aspirin / pravastatin

-Note: This document contains side effect information about aspirin / pravastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Pravigard Pac.
+Note: This page contains side effects data for the generic drug aspirin / pravastatin.
+It is possible that some of the dosage forms included below may not apply to the brand name Pravigard Pac.

 For the Consumer